serverless/dashboard/node/packages/aws-lambda-otel-extension/test/benchmark/README.md

 ### Node.js + Express function ([`express`](../../fixtures/lambdas/express.js))

 Simple express app with two endpoints which respond with dummy payload.
-Function is invoked with payload that reflecxts one that function will receive if it would be triggered through API Gateway integration
+Function is invoked with payload that reflects one that function will receive if it would be triggered through API Gateway integration

 ### Node.js 250ms function ([`250ms`](../../fixtures/lambdas/250ms.js))